Logo Icon

 • The word 'most' in the questions signifies that you must pick an answer that best suits the question.
 It is essential to read without any distractions and pauses.

 • It is essential to follow the question minutely and leave whatever prior knowledge you have of it behind.
 The question makers know this hesitation that might cross your mind.
-They are intended to test your adapting skills and ability to soak in new facts and act accordingly without imposing previous knowledge.
+They are most likely intended to test your adapting skills and ability to soak in new facts and act accordingly without imposing previous knowledge.

 You must assess and deduce all possible arguments for the statement from different views.
 Identifying the theme or the point will be beneficial while attempting these questions.